Sandeepinsa32/helpdesk/help.md

 8. airline loctor: --- missing from backend
 9. remove arr.reverse() in log : --- Removed from frontend && [ending form backend]
 10. update agent password :
+11. Disable add new card button when record is in view mode : ---testing
+12. only can see global card detail after 48 hours mask card : ---> testing

-11. disble update
+13. disble update

-12. hide charge transaction from agent
+14. hide charge transaction from agent --done
-13. desc missing in admim charge transac
+15. desc missing in admim charge transac --done
-14. modal close on update &&& rest value of field --done
+16. modal close on update &&& rest value of field --done

-15. airline locator 16.update -admin after 48 hours on global record
+17. update -admin after 48 hours on global record
-16. CheckViewUpdate
+18. CheckViewUpdate --done

 # {